-Paderborn University: The surrounding and the third layer for the DMRC forms the Paderborn University with its five faculties.
-Located in this surrounding, the DMRC can invite experts from Arts and Humanities, Business Administration and Economics.
+Paderborn University: The surrounding and the third layer for the DMRC forms the Paderborn University with its five The DMRC structure must be interdisciplinary faculties.
+Located in this surrounding, the DMRC can invite .
+The DMRC structure must be flexible experts from Arts and Humanities, Business Administration and Economics.
 Natural Science.
 Mechanical Engineering.
-Computer Science, Electrical Engineering and Mathematics to join the DMRC and work on projects.
-The additive manufacturing acitivities at the Paderborn University are coordinated by the Paderborn Institute for Additive Manufacturing advantages spreading and usage
+In order to fulfill these requirements, the DMRC is structu-Computer Science, Electrical Engineering and Mathematics to join the DMRC and work on projects.
+The additive manured in different layers: Basic Layer: This layer contains the management of the facturing acitivities at the Paderborn University are coordi-DMRC, the industrial and the scientific board as well as the nated by the Paderborn Institute for Additive Manufacturing laboratory.
+The DMRC Basic Layer has the task to steer the (PIAF).